theJYC/LinkInABit/README.md

 ### React.js

-React v17 was utilised in order to
+React v17 was utilised, with a select number of technologies within the React ecosystem:

 - [Context API](https://github.com/jinyoungch0i/react-context) was utilised for state management
 - [React-Icons](https://react-icons.github.io/react-icons/icons?name=fa) was utilised to selectively import (ES6) Font Awesome icons
-- [Hooks](https://reactjs.org/docs/hooks-reference.html) were utilised for accessing component life cycle methods & functional (over class-based) components
+- [Hooks](https://reactjs.org/docs/hooks-reference.html) were utilised for accessing component life cycle methods
 - [React-Router](https://reactrouter.com/) will be incorporated to allow performant routing on the client-side

 ### Chrome APIs

 `circleBack` requires the interaction between its two content scripts, for which the following APIs were utilised:
 - [chrome.storage](https://developer.chrome.com/docs/extensions/reference/storage/) to save LinkedIn contacts locally
-- [chrome.runtime](https://developer.chrome.com/docs/extensions/mv3/messaging/#simple) to relay data from the LinkedIn page to the rendered UI in the extension's popup window
+- [chrome.runtime](https://developer.chrome.com/docs/extensions/mv3/messaging/#simple) to relay data from LinkedIn profile to the extension's popup window